Substrate presentation: Phospholipase D2

 (PLD2) is a well-defined example of an enzyme activated by substrate presentation.
 The enzyme is palmitoylated causing the enzyme to traffic to GM1 lipid domains or "lipid rafts".
 The substrate of phospholipase D is phosphatidylcholine (PC) which is unsaturated and is of low abundance in lipid rafts.
 PC localizes to the disordered region of the cell along with the polyunsaturated lipid phosphatidylinositol 4,5-bisphosphate (PIP2).
 PLD2 has a PIP2 binding domain.
 When PIP2 concentration in the membrane increases, PLD2 leaves the GM1 domains and associates with PIP2 domains where it then gains access to its substrate PC and commences catalysis based on substrate presentation.
 Presumably, the enzyme is capable of catalyzing a reaction in a lipid raft but lacks a substrate for activity.

 Inflammation

 (ADAM17), also called TACE, is sequestered into lipid rafts away from its substrate, membrane bound tumor necrosis factor (mTNF).
 Cholesterol causes mTNF to cluster with ADAM17 in lipid rafts and shed soluble TNF (sTNF) which is an inflammatory cytokine.

+Kinase Signaling

+Receptor Tyrosine Kinases are cell surface receptors that bind to various polypeptide growth factors, cytokines, and hormones.
+Activation of RTKs is driven by palmitoylation and dimerization, a process facilitated by cholesterol within lipid rafts.
+Once dimerized, the receptor undergoes autophosphorylation, which triggers a subsequent phosphorylation cascade.
+This is a specific case where the substrate and the enzyme are the same molecule.

+Protein Kinase C (PKC) is a class of enzymes that phosphorylates proteins.
+Its substrates are typically on the membrane surface where the enzyme is recruited by the lipid diacylglycerol.
+Thus a portion of PKC activation is through substrate presentation, i.e., by localization with its substrate on the membrane.